Formulating Sprays for Personal Use

 There are many options for a preservative but here we will discuss the use of alcohol for a preservative.
 The correct alcohol not only can preserve your product, it also works as a proper solubilizer and diluter for your essential oils.

-Ethanol or grain alcohol is made of 2 carbon, 6 hydrogen and one oxygen atom (C2H6O).
+Above is the molecular structure of ethanol.
+Cool, huh!!
+Ethanol or grain alcohol is made of 2 carbon, 6 hydrogen and one oxygen atom.
+And that would be "C2H6O".
+Pretty simple.
 It is water soluble, volatile, and inflammable.
 Ethanol is made by fermentation and the distillation of starchy sugars, fruits, and grains.

 Ethanol is a simple chemical compound that is used in many products such as foods, alcohol, cosmetics, perfumes and cleaning products.
 Because it is cidal, it’s capable if killing off living microorganisms and has also been used in medications for many, many years.